krishna-saini/My_DSA_Notes/Design_DS_with_test_case/tree/README.md

 ### in order traversal

-- (4 2 5 1 6 3 7 )
+- (4 2 5 1 6 3 7 ) -> Left , root , Right
 - in-order traversal visits nodes in sorted order for BST.
 - It can be used for expression tree evaluation, especially in arithmetic expressions where operands are stored in leaves and operators in internal nodes
 ### post order traversal
-- (4 5 2 6 7 3 1): a walk in which the children are traversed before their respective parents are traversed
+- (4 5 2 6 7 3 1): left Right ROOT
+- a walk in which the children are traversed before their respective parents are traversed
 - Post-order DFS is useful for deleting a tree or freeing the memory allocated to a tree.
 - It's commonly used in evaluating arithmetic expressions in postfix notation.

 ### pre order traversal

-- (1 2 4 5 3 6 7) : A walk in which each parent node is traversed before its children.
+- (1 2 4 5 3 6 7) : Root, Left,Right ->A walk in which each parent node is traversed before its children.
   -In a binary search tree (BST), Pre-order DFS is useful for creating a copy of a tree or serializing a tree structure.
 - It's used in applications like parsing arithmetic expressions into expression trees.